Skip to main content

 B. Configuration of Download Preference

-Below is the overview of configuration:
+Below is the overview of the configuration:

-Follow the below mentioned steps to configure the workflow:
+Follow the below-mentioned steps to configure the workflow:

 1. Configure System Task

-Name - Enter system task name.
+Name - Enter the system task name.

 Task - Select task 'Execute Groovy Script' from the dropdown.